How to claim your EIS tax reliefs: capital gains tax

 Making an investment into EIS-eligible opportunities

-The benefits of investing into companies under the EIS can be vast and varied: from contributing to positive long term impacts by backing the next generation of transformative British businesses, to building a diversified portfolio of high target growth startups, to minimising the personal tax bills through a range of generous tax reliefs.
+The benefits of investing in companies under the EIS can be vast and varied: from contributing to positive long-term impacts by backing the next generation of transformative British businesses to building a diversified portfolio of high target growth startups to minimising the personal tax bills through a range of generous tax reliefs.

-But whilst it's true that the EIS has the ability to generate a host of varied benefits for experienced investors, it is equally important - if not more so - to remember that investing in startups is a classified as a high risk route.
+But whilst it's true that the EIS has the ability to generate a host of varied benefits for experienced investors, it is equally important - if not more so - to remember that investing in startups is classified as a high-risk route.